rslassman/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+- it worked better when I removed the cardboard.
+I also noticed that I needed to be fairly close to the objects.
+It also very rarely detected all three or four cars and once and more often detected one or two.
+Seemed to work best right at the begining when all cars were just placed.

-1. When does it fail?
+3. When does it fail?
+- fails to detect all cars at once most of the time.
+Fails if the camera is too far away or at a different angle.

-1. When it fails, why does it fail?
+5. When it fails, why does it fail?
+6. - this may have to do with the fact that the camera was held by hand and not fully stable.
+Shadows and other lighting uneveness may also have impacted the detection process.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+7. Based on the behavior you have seen, what other scenarios could cause problems?
+- I would guess that different weather patterns (rain, snow, bright sunlight) would all have significant impacts on the ability of the device to see the objects.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?